kospiotr/kospiotr.github.io/wiki/DI.md

  * Singleton
  * Prototype

-#Application configuration
+# Application configuration

+aaa

 Dependency Injection design pattern requires that all child dependencies must be resolved / instantiated before injection to the object.
 In the `RealBillingService` example recursive injection

 ```
 +RealBillingService (BillingService)